michaeltal/BodyMetric/README.md

 ## Features

 - Add, edit, and remove body measurements
+- Prevent duplicate entries by disabling the form when a selected date already has data
 - Visualize progress with charts powered by Chart.js
 - Track goals for weight, body fat percentage, and lean muscle mass
 - Calculates BMI when a height is provided